AsthaBhaskar/Pawpularity-Score-Prediction/README.md

 ## Result
 The objective is to identify which technique is most effective at predicting adoption rates or popularity.
+Analyzed many regression techniques along with Grid Search hyperparameter tuning.
 The metric used is RMSE.
-That came out to be 21.70 of K Neighbors Regressor,21.02 of Random Forest Regressor and for Gradient Boosting Regressor it was 21.19
+Which came out to be 21.70 of K Neighbors Regressor,21.02 of Random Forest Regressor and for Gradient Boosting Regressor it was 21.19